commons |ˈkämənz| pl. noun

 There is a lot of good happening here in Calgary.
 That's why we want to work to facilitate connections between community volunteers with worthy non-profit organizations in Calgary.
 The intent is to partner in ways that lead to long term, measurable and sustainable social good.
 Opportunities emerge throughout the year but we serve monthly at the Mustard Seed and Drop-In Centre and partner with Inn From the Cold regularly.
 Requires nothing but a willingness to serve.

-Our latest team travelled to Zambia in July 2014 to support rural teachers and care workers and we are in the early stages of planning a team to travel back to the same communities in the spring/summer of 2015.
+We are in the early stages of planning a team that will travel back to the Kalende community of Zambia in summer 2016.
 Let us know if you’d like more information.

 Providing emergency shelter, support and programs to homeless children, their families and others in need, with the goal of building healthy, stable families and ending homelessness.